-Angela Avery is the executive officer for the Sierra Nevada Conservancy (SNC), a department of the California Natural Resources Agency that works to improve the environmental, economic, and social well-being of California’s Sierra Nevada-Cascade region.
-Angela has been with the SNC since 2007, and in this time, she has developed and led teams in policy, legislative, science, research, and GIS programs, public information and communications operations, and grant program development and implementation.
+Angela Avery is the Executive Officer for the Sierra Nevada Conservancy (SNC), a department of the California Natural Resources Agency that works to improve the environmental, economic, and social well-being of California’s Sierra Nevada-Cascade region.
+Avery has been with the SNC since 2007 and, in this time, she has developed and led teams in policy, legislative, science, research, GIS programs, public information and communications operations, and grant program development and implementation.

 California Natural Resources Agency

 Wade Crowfoot became California’s Natural Resources Secretary in January 2019, appointed by Governor Gavin Newsom.
 Secretary Crowfoot oversees the California Natural Resources Agency, which includes stewarding the state’s forests and natural lands, rivers and waterways, and coastal ocean, as well as protecting fish and wildlife, and overseeing energy development.
 As a member of the Governor’s cabinet, he advises Governor Newsom on natural resources and environmental issues.